bsdpot/pot-book/docs/Network.md

 # Network configuration available for `pot`

-During the creation phase, it's possible to specify which type of network configuration our `pot` should use.
+The creation phase of a `pot` sets its network configuration.
+The two main network parameters are:

+* network stack
+* network type

+Those two parameters, together with their more specific options, define the network setup of a `pot`.

+## Network stack
+++"0.11.0"++ This parameter set the network stack that the `pot` can use.

+The three possible choices are:

+* `ipv4` : the `pot` has access to the IPv4 stack only
+* `ipv6` : the `pot` has access to the IPv6 stack only
+* `dual` : the `pot` has access to both IPv4 and IPv6 network stacks

+Different network types provide different support to the selected network stack.
+However, even if the implementation can differ, the outcome is always the same.

+The network stack is assigned when the `pot` is created.
+The option `-S` selects which network stack will be used by the created `pot`.
+If no network stack is selected, the default one is assigned ([here](Installation.md#pot_network_stack-default-ipv4) on how to configure the default network stack)

+## Network types

-`pot` supports four different type of network configurations:
+`pot` supports four different type of network types:

 * inherit
 * alias (IPv4 or IPv6) on a network interface
-* IPv4 address on the public internal virtual network
+* IPv4 and/or IPv6 addresses on the public internal virtual network
 * IPv4 address on a private internal virtual network

 By default, `inherit` is the chosen one.